chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

   <li><b>Co-create:</b> Use a giant paper roll or mural for a group ‘mega-drawing’.</li>
   </ul>
   <p style="color: var(--color-br);">
-  <i>TIP: Don’t focus on aesthetic ‘results.’
-Embrace work that is messy, poetic, unfinished—and meaningful.</i>
+TIP: Don’t focus on aesthetic ‘results.’
+Embrace work that is messy, poetic, unfinished—and meaningful.
   </p>
 </details>